elixir-lsp/elixir-ls/guides/initialization.md

 # LSP Server initialization

-When launching the elixir_ls server using the scripts, the intialization steps are like:
+When launching the elixir_ls server using the scripts, the initialization steps are like:

 1. Replace default IO with Json RPC notifications
 2. Starts Mix